PerformanceEstimation/PEPit/docs/source/contributing.rst

 Contributing
 ============

-PEPit is designed for empowering users to easily contribute to add features to the package.
+PEPit is designed for allowing users to easily contribute to add new features to the package.
 Classes of functions (or operators) as well as black-box oracles can be implemented by following the canvas from respectively `PEPit/functions/